paulross/PythonExtensionPatterns/doc/sphinx/source/exceptions.rst

 Often you need to create an Exception class that is specialised to a particular module.
 This can be done quite easily using either the ``PyErr_NewException`` or the ``PyErr_NewExceptionWithDoc`` functions.
 These create new exception classes that can be added to a module.
 For example:

 .. code-block:: c

-    /* Exception types as statics to be initialised during module initialisation. */ static PyObject *ExceptionBase;
+    /* Exception types as static to be initialised during module initialisation. */ static PyObject *ExceptionBase;
     static PyObject *SpecialisedError;